tim-one/tim-one.github.io/psf/xxxx.md

 minor as possible (nobody actually cared about the package - not even its author replied to questions about it).

-As to SNL: yes, while I never said so, I did think the recurring Akroyd/Curtin "Point, Counterpoint" segments were comedy gold.
+As to SNL: yes, while I never said so, I did think the recurring Curtin/Akroyd Point/Counterpoint segments were comedy gold.
 Brilliant comic writing, brilliantly delivered by Curtin and Akroyd.
 Akroyd's "Jane, you ignorant slut!" catchphrase was a tiny part of it, no more or less funny than Curtin's "Dan, you pompous ass!" and "Dan, you miserable failure!" catchphrases.

-It was hilarious parody of the "60 Minutes" recurring "Point, Counterpoint" segments.
+It was hilarious parody of the "60 Minutes" recurring Point/Counterpoint segments.
 It was also a major accomplishment for comediennes: Curtin's recurring role in this segment ensured her steady work in an extremely competitive environment, playing an intelligent character.
 Not a bimbo, airhead, scold, or passive victim.
 Major props to her and Akroyd.